paluchana/Data-for-HTS-publication/README.md

 (a) on industrially relevant saccharides from waste streams and 2G and 3G feedstocks,

-(b) in the presence of common fermentation inhibitors.
+(b) in the presence of common fermentation inhibitors,

+(c) compared to its positive control.

 TData for (a) can be found in the 'Data_ScreeningOnSaccharides.csv' file, and for (b) in the 'Data_ScreeningPresenceOfInhibitors.csv' file.